The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features: Introduction

-In this work, we study whether explanations can help people to identify model biases and to calibrate their reliance on an AI model based on these biases.
-We extend this line of investigation beyond direct biases that are revealed through the use of protected (i.e., sensitive) features by considering the effect of explanations when indirect bias is revealed through proxy features which may be less obvious to a human.
+In this work, we study whether explanations can help people to identify model biases and to calibrate their reliance on a biased AI model.
+We extend work in this space by moving beyond direct biases that are revealed through the use of protected (i.e., sensitive) to indirect biases that are revealed through proxy features that may be less obvious to a human.
 Further, we examine whether explicitly disclosing model biases and correlations between the proxy and protected features can help humans calibrate their trust in a biased model.
 Our study aims to evaluate whether explanations can directly help notice model biases, even when the biases are obfuscated by the presence of proxy features and whether explanations can help users correct model biases when they are known to be present, through the use of bias disclosure and correlation disclosure.
-We study the effect of these treatments (explanations, model bias disclosure and proxy correlation disclosure) on the fairness, including fairness perception and fairness in decision-making (measured by group-wise parity), as well as the accuracy of the decisions made by human-AI teams.
+We study the effect of these treatments (explanations, model bias disclosure, and proxy correlation disclosure) on the fairness, including fairness perception and fairness in decision-making (measured by group-wise parity), as well as the accuracy of the decisions made by human-AI teams.

 We conduct our study in the context of micro-lending outcome prediction---a setting that entails judging whether a loan applicant will fulfill their loan request based on profile information of the applicant (e.g., size of the loan, borrower occupation, etc).
 For our experiments, we use semi-synthetic data where the majority of the features in an applicant profile as well as the final loan repayment status comes from the website Prosper.\footnotemark{}